minirop/the-machinery-lua-system/readme.md

 ## Callbacks

 Currently, the only available callback is `update` that gets called every frame.
+But initialisation code can be written outside of any function.

 ## Entity API